Charly Marie

 Working papers

-Charly Marie, Charlotte Rauscher, Morgane Hoffmann, Pierre Bouchat, David Bourguignon
+Charly Marie, Charlotte Rauscher, Morgane Hoffmann, David Bourguignon

-Previous studies have shown that unemployed people carry a highly negative stigma.
-We examined whether their anticipation of being stigmatized, measured as stigma consciousness, predicted core psychological processes, objective job search behavior, and access to employment both after three months.
-We first translated the Stigma Consciousness Questionnaire (Pinel, 1999), which was originally designed for women, gay and Black people, into French, and adapted it to a population of jobseekers.
-We then sent a survey to a large and representative sample of unemployed people (N = 30,000; nrespondents = 2,055).
-Responses were linked to administrative databases of the French Public Employment Service to assess if stigma consciousness predicted objective job search behavior and access to employment.
-The scale showed good psychometric properties.
-Controlling for important confounders, stigma consciousness negatively predicted well-being, reported health, and life satisfaction, and positively predicted social and identified-regulated motivation to (re)work.
-Three months post-survey, stigma consciousness predicted increased job search efforts among jobseekers who had been unemployed for at least one year.
-However, this more intensive job search did not result in increased reemployment after three or five months.
-Our results depict active long-term jobseekers trying to manage their stigma by pursuing an individual mobility strategy, which did not lead to regaining employment.
-This could potentially increase their stigma consciousness, further deteriorating their well-being, health, and life satisfaction, in turn negatively affecting their ability to work, suggesting a detrimental cycle where stigma consciousness is a crucial factor.
+Unemployment can have profound psychological and health consequences, which can arise from the anticipation of stigmatization faced by unemployed individuals.
+We studied whether unemployed people’s anticipation of being stigmatized, operationalized as stigma consciousness, was associated with core psychological processes, objective job search behavior and access to employment.
+We first translated the Stigma consciousness questionnaire (Pinel, 1999) into French and adapted it to our population.
+We then sent a survey to a representative sample of unemployed people (N = 30,000; nrespondents = 2,055) and linked responses to administrative databases of the French public employment service.
+The scale had good psychometric properties.
+Controlling for confounders, stigma consciousness negatively correlated with well-being, reported health, and life satisfaction, and positively correlated with social and identified-regulated motivation to (re)work.
+Three months post-survey, stigma consciousness predicted increased job search efforts among individuals unemployed for at least one year.
+However, this increased job search did not lead to increased re-employment.
+This could potentially exacerbate their stigma consciousness, further worsening core psychological processes in a detrimental cycle.
+Findings were consistent with an individual mobility strategy and challenged the view that stigma systematically leads to avoidance behavior.

-Keywords: Unemployment, Social stigma, Stigma consciousness, Health, Job search behavior
+Keywords: Unemployment, Stigma consciousness, Health, Self-esteem, Job search behavior

 Morgane Hoffmann, Bertille Picard, Charly Marie, Guillaume Bied